 But what was a disadvantage in previous years, might become an ace up Sakmut’s sleeve.
 Especially in countries such as Cambodia, where tourist dollars are worth more, local transport is cheap and widespread.
 With a great availability of affordable tuk-tuks, there is really no need to stay next to the busy and noisy Pub Street!

-The quiet location of Sakmut Hotel & Spa is actually in the heart of all of your needs.
+The quiet location of Sakmut Boutique Hotel is actually in the heart of all of your needs.
 Five minutes away from the town’s markets and nightlife, ten minutes away from Siem Reap International Airport, and about the same distance from Angkor Archeological Park, this is a great base to explore the best of Siem Reap.

 It’s close enough to everything you may need, but far enough that you don’t experience the annoying pressure of tuk-tuk drivers and bargainers every time you exit your hotel.
-You choose how long you want to stay in the clamor of Cambodia’s most touristic town and when do you want to retreat to your noiseless quarters!
+You choose how long you want to stay in the clamor of Cambodia’s most touristic town and when you want to retreat to your noiseless quarters!